La Perla (clothing): Under Alberto Masotti (1981-2007)

 During the underwear boom that characterized the 1980s fashion scene, the company started its international expansion under the guidance of Alberto Masotti, the founder's son.
 Alberto Masotti took charge of the company in 1981 after he had earned his degree in Medicine from the University of Bologna.
-Meanwhile his wife, Olga Masotti, became creative director for the brand.
+Meanwhile his wife, Olga Cantelli Masotti, became creative director for the brand.
 Olga was hired by Ada Masotti as a designer in 1972.
 In 1983 La Perla introduced the under-jacket, a lingerie item designed to be visible under the suiting of the era.
+In 1995 Anna Masotti – daughter of Alberto and Olga – was nominated head of communication.
+During her time in the family business Anna will be the brand ambassador and, in 2004 she will accept, with her father Alberto, the award La Kore (known as the Oscar of fashion) in Taormina, Italy.

 In 1985, the company extended its production to men's underwear and beachwear.

 Ada Masotti also created La Perla Maison, a collection featuring a range of handmade garments with embroidered inserts.
 In 1994, La Perla launched the Sculpture bra, signaling a shift in the brand's styling.

 In 2000, Steinunn Sigurdardóttir became the Creative Director of La Perla's Ready-to-Wear.
 She introduced new fabrics and swimsuits.
 In 2006, actor Daniel Craig wore a pair of Grigioperla swimming trunks in 007 Casino Royale film.
 Later, Christie's organized a special auction celebrating the 50th anniversary of the first Bond film, and the La Perla trunks were sold for £44,450 in 2012.

 In 2007, La Perla launched the Cage Bustier worn by Victoria Beckham in the video of "Headlines", the Spice Girls' reunion song.
 A capsule Cage collection was later launched, including the Cage top, which was worn by Beyoncé for her 2014 Grammy Awards performance.
 In 2011, La Perla collaborated with French couturier Jean Paul Gaultier.
 That same year, La Perla entered the shapewear sector with ShapeCouture, featuring distinctive tailored cuts, tulle inserts and openwork finishes.